burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Acknowledgements

-Me, Konstantin Burlachenko, would like to acknowledge:
+Konstantin Burlachenko, would like to acknowledge:

 * Editors of that document [Vadim Sofin](https://github.com/sovadim), [Mikhail Filimonov](https://github.com/dosvidos) for producing useful feedback.
 Editor [Dmytro Ovdiienko](https://github.com/ujos) for producing very big feedback, and constructive suggestions, and his big contributions to document improvement.

 * [Acronis](https://www.acronis.com/en-us/) company.
-In 2011-2012, it invited [Dr. B.Stroustroup](https://www.stroustrup.com/) to give a long one-day talk for Acronis, HQ and Parallels, HQ in Moscow employees.
-[Dr. B.Stroustroup](https://www.stroustrup.com/) gave an excellent and practical talk by appealed to everybody, which I highly appreciated.
+In 2011-2012, it invited [Dr. B.Stroustroup](https://www.stroustrup.com/) to give a long one-day talk for Acronis, HQ, and Parallels, HQ in Moscow employees.
+[Dr. B.Stroustroup](https://www.stroustrup.com/) gave an excellent and practical talk by appealing to everybody, which I highly appreciated.

 * [Yandex](https://yandex.ru/) company that, around 2014, invited [Dr. Scott Meyers](https://www.aristeia.com/) to [Yandex HQ](https://yandex.ru/) in Moscow.
-He gave a pretty sophisticated three days overview of several features of C++11 and some parts of C++14 for Yandex employees.
+He gave a pretty sophisticated three-day overview of several features of C++11 and some parts of C++14 for Yandex employees.

 * Thanks to [NVIDIA](http://nvida.com/) and [HUAWEI](https://www.huawei.com/en/), the places where I have used those languages a lot while creating complex software systems.

-* Thanks to all colleagues and friends from the past with whom I went through various steps of figuring out subtle details of C/C++.
+* Thanks to all my colleagues and friends from the past with whom I went through various steps of figuring out subtle details of C/C++.
 Between 2010 and 2020, I have created personal engineering drafts, some of which are available here [(old home page K.Burlachenko)](https://sites.google.com/site/burlachenkok/articles).
 All C/C++ information from it has been evolved into that document.

 Thanks to [Dr. B.Stroustroup](https://www.stroustrup.com/).
 He created a language that is used to create the most important software in that world.
 Interestingly, this language has an artificial force that makes people better in all aspects of science and engineering.
 The quote that I have learned from [Tim Roughgarden](http://timroughgarden.org/) is the following:

 > Perhaps the most essential principle for the good algorithm designer is to refuse to be content - Aho, Hopcroft, Ulman, 1974

 The mindset that C++ is shaping, helps to look into details and abstract when needed.
-That kind of mindset can not be obtained for free, so it's a part of why C++ is complicated.
+That kind of mindset can not be obtained for free, so it's part of why C++ is complicated.
 I believe such a mindset is one of many reasons that helped me join the Laboratory of [Prof. Peter Richtarik](https://richtarik.org/) and helping me in producing research.
-The Lab conducts world-level research in Math Optimization and Machine Learning.
-The Lab is a part of the [KAUST AI Initiative](https://cemse.kaust.edu.sa/ai) leaded by [Jürgen Schmidhuber](https://people.idsia.ch/~juergen/).
+The lab conducts world-level research in math optimization and Machine Learning.
+The Lab is a part of the [KAUST AI Initiative](https://cemse.kaust.edu.sa/ai) led by [Jürgen Schmidhuber](https://people.idsia.ch/~juergen/).

 # References